Proud Canadian Company

 Assumable Mortgages

 Assumable mortgages allow homebuyers to assume an existing mortgage from the current homeowner.
-The buyer would take over the original mortgage contract and continue with the remaining mortgage payments, terms, and conditions.
-This is beneficial if interest rates have increased since the original mortgage was obtained.
-It allows you to benefit from savings on the financing costs of having a higher mortgage due to a higher interest rate.
+The buyer would take over the original mortgage contract and continue making the remaining mortgage payments under the same terms and conditions.
+This is a beneficial option if interest rates have increased since the original mortgage was obtained.

 Blended Mortgages